 Our project should look similar to this:

-4. For the "Job Type" field which includes several checkboxes, click on the "+" sign next to "Select page", choose a Select command and select the box you would like to tick, in this case we will be selecting "Full Time".
+4. To select a checkbox field, click on the "+" sign next to "Select page", choose a Select command and select the box you would like to tick, in this case, we will be selecting "Exclude staffing agencies".

 You can repeat this step if you would like to check any of the other boxes.

 5. For the drop-down list you can follow the instructions on the first section of the drop-down options tutorial by clicking on the "+" button next to "Select Page", choosing a Select command and clicking on the drop-down after which you will click a second time on the option you would like to choose.
-In this case we will choose "Last 7 Days" and you can optionally rename your "selection1" to "postingDate" and the selection for the "Last 7 Days" to "last7Days".
+In this case, we will choose "Full-time" for the Job Type and you can optionally rename your "selection1" to "jobType" and the selection for the "Job Type" to "Full_time".

-6. To submit the form, click on the "+" sign next to "Select page", choose a Select command and select the "Search for Jobs" button.
-You can optionally rename "selection1" to "searchButton".
+6. To submit the form, click on the "+" sign next to "Select page", choose a Select command and select the "Find Jobs" button.
+You can optionally rename the selection to "searchButton".
 Next to "Select & Extract searchButton", click on the "+" sign and choose a Click command.

 Because our search button will redirect us to a page of results, when the Click command pop-up loads, click on "No" again when asked if this is a "next page" button and this time choose "Create New Template", which you can rename to "results".
 Click on "Create New Template".